Overview

 Accessibility

-- Wien Meidling: All platforms are accessible via elevators.
-The station is compact, making it easier to navigate for those with limited mobility compared to the larger HBF.
+Wien Meidling: All platforms are accessible via elevators.
+The station is compact, making it easier to navigate for those with limited mobility compared to the larger Hauptbahnhof.

 Assistance Services

-Vienna is exceptionally safe, but transit hubs are targets for minor scams.
+Vienna is exceptionally safe, but transit hubs are common targets for minor scams.

 Men inside the airport arrivals hall holding “Taxi” signs are private chauffeurs who charge double.
 Only use the outdoor rank or an app.